 In fact up to 150 Silver Muse guests rose with the sun each morning to help the count.
 They gathered out on deck and in the Observation Lounge to witness the abundance of marine life.
 Indeed, their efforts yielded a total of 1,076 marine mammal sightings, including blue whales, killer whales, humpback whales, sperm whales, minke whales and Pacific white-sided dolphins.

 So rich was the marine life that over 420 Pacific white-sided dolphins were counted in a single two-hour window.

-“This crucial insight is key in helping governments around the World to create effective marine conservation policies, so that we can create safer spaces for whales and dolphins around the globe”, said Anna Bunney, the ORCA Education Coordinator who sailed on Silver Muse.
+“This crucial insight is key in helping governments around the World to create effective marine conservation policies, so that we can create safer spaces for whales and dolphins around the globe”.

 The data collected on these Silversea whale watching voyages will contribute towards conservation efforts and each guest received an ORCA Ambassador certificate to mark the achievement.